GStreamer/gstreamer/markdown/design/overview.md

  +-----------+
 ```

-An element can be in four different states: NULL, READY, PAUSED,
+An element can be in four different states: `NULL`, `READY`, `PAUSED`,
-PLAYING.
-In the NULL and READY state, the element is not processing any
+`PLAYING`.
+In the `NULL` and `READY` state, the element is not processing any
 data.
-In the PLAYING state it is processing data.
+In the `PLAYING` state it is processing data.
 The intermediate
 PAUSED state is used to preroll data in the pipeline.
 A state change can
 be performed with `gst_element_set_state()`.

 An element always goes through all the intermediate state changes.
 This
-means that when en element is in the READY state and is put to PLAYING,
+means that when en element is in the `READY` state and is put to `PLAYING`,
-it will first go through the intermediate PAUSED state.
+it will first go through the intermediate `PAUSED` state.

-An element state change to PAUSED will activate the pads of the element.
+An element state change to `PAUSED` will activate the pads of the element.
 First the source pads are activated, then the sinkpads.
 When the pads
 are activated, the pad activate function is called.
 Some pads will start
 a thread (`GstTask`) or some other mechanism to start producing or
 consuming data.

-The PAUSED state is special as it is used to preroll data in the
+The `PAUSED` state is special as it is used to preroll data in the
 pipeline.
 The purpose is to fill all connected elements in the pipeline
-with data so that the subsequent PLAYING state change happens very
+with data so that the subsequent `PLAYING` state change happens very
 quickly.
 Some elements will therefore not complete the state change to
-PAUSED before they have received enough data.
+`PAUSED` before they have received enough data.
 Sink elements are required
-to only complete the state change to PAUSED after receiving the first
+to only complete the state change to `PAUSED` after receiving the first
 data.

 Normally the state changes of elements are coordinated by the pipeline